• Skip to primary navigation

 • Remove the meat to a cutting board or rimmed baking sheet.
 Shred and chop the beef into bite sized pieces/shreds.

-• Optional – add the beef back to the broth and onions in the pot (remove the bay leaves and discard).
-Or you can strain some of the onions out and add to the beef.
+• Optionally add the beef back to the broth and onions in the pot (but be sure to remove the bay leaves and discard).

 Serving